 Many blood cancer patients face an extended stay in hospital away from friends and family during the course of treatment.
-This is never easy especially if you have little ones involved like AML patient Jane Leahy.
+This is never easy especially if you have little ones involved like acute myeloid leukaemia (AML) patient Jane Leahy did.

 We asked 15 patients for their tips and advice for how to make the experience more comfortable for others preparing for a long spell in hospital.
 Read on to find out more about their experiences and recommendations:

-"I spent Christmas 2011 in hospital getting treatment for ALL.
+"I spent Christmas 2011 in hospital getting treatment for acute lymphoblastic leukaemia (ALL).
 I was lucky at that point and was able to concentrate so did jigsaws and read books.
 As someone else said if you can do some exercise both before and during I think it helps - the stronger you are can only be a good thing!

 "Photos of loved ones definitely helped as well as keeping a journal of all the things I wanted to achieve and experience once out of hospital.
 I also used the room exercise bike as often as I could, setting myself a new challenge each day.

-"We're about to enter the third year of trerament for our five year old and have spent more time living in a hospital than living at home!
-The two bits of advice I'd recommend above all else would be 1.
-Take your own pillow and 2.
-Invest in a good tablet device and download an exercise app.
+"We're about to enter the third year of treatment for our five year old and have spent more time living in a hospital than living at home!
+The two bits of advice I'd recommend above all else would be: one - take your own pillow; and two - invest in a good tablet device and download an exercise app.
 Fitstat Yoga was my fave.